mprice36/NIEM.github.io/reference/concepts/property/modeling/definitions/index.md

 Definitions of a part do not need to redefine the whole.

 {: .example}
 > Definitions for elements like `nc:PersonHairColorText`, `nc:PersonName`, and `nc:PersonAgeMeasure` do not need to each define what a person is.
-That should be defined once, by element `nc:Person`.
+That should be defined once by element `nc:Person`.

 ### No type info